jll63/refraction-article/README.md

 overriden function, but not some others (`ref`, `const` and the other modifiers).

+Then there is the issue of the function modifiers: `const`, `immutable`, `shared`, and `static`.
+These are yet another category of function "aspects".

 At this point, there is no other option than to painstakingly analyze a subset of the function attributes by means of traits, convert them to a string, to be injected in the string mixin: